The Albany, Liverpool

 The complete conversion and extension of a Grade 2* listed former office warehouse building to create 116 contemporary apartments.

-The Albany was originally constructed in 1856 for Richard Naylor, a banker, and was designed by J.K.
-Colling.
-It was built as a meeting place for cotton brokers, and contained offices and meeting rooms, together with warehousing facilities in the basement.
-It is one of the best and earliest of the large speculative Victorian office blocks in the City, successfully combining company offices with meeting rooms and basement warehouse accommodation, which was a specific requirement of the cotton trade at that time.
-Before the Cotton Exchange was built adjacent it formed the meeting place of cotton brokers who rented the offices.
+The Albany was originally constructed in 1856, it was built as a meeting place for cotton brokers, and contained offices and meeting rooms, together with warehousing facilities in the basement.
+It is one of the best and earliest of the large speculative Victorian office blocks in the City.

 The basement levels provide active an frontage to Old Hall Street with a number of commercial units .
 A horizontal extension behind an existing facade houses an innovative German multi-storey robotic stacker parking system, This provides 84 secure and controlled parking spaces.